Lexi-BU/lexi/README.md

 - cd into `Documents/lexi`

 ### Using python3
-You can create a virtual environment called `lexi_venv` using `python3` by running the following command:
+You can create a virtual environment called `lexi_venv` (or any other name you might like) using `python3` by running the following command:

 ```bash
     python3 -m venv lexi_venv